THE TAG BLOG

 NOVEMBER 4 2019

-PayPal sent out the following policy update:
+PayPal sent out the following refund fee policy update:

 For example, the sale of a $1,000 dress would cost the seller $29.30 in PayPal fees.
-In the case of a full refund to the buyer prior to October 11 the seller would be returned $29.00; a return today would result in zero dollars returned to the seller.
+In the case of a full refund to the buyer prior to October 11, the seller received back $29.00; a return today would result in zero dollars returned to the seller.
 Reselling the same dress would incur fees a second time, cutting into already slim margins.

-RETURN FRAUD EXPOSES SELLERS TO UNRECOVERABLE FEES
+RETURN FRAUD EXPOSES SELLERS TO UNRECOVERABLE PAYPAL REFUND FEES

 Sellers bear the cost of payment processing fees multiple times for the same item

-On forums sellers are debating the need to reassess their return policies as this unexpected fee hike just made accepting returns more expensive.
-Unfortunately, there will always be instances of buyers returning items for various reasons, but what if the mere presence of a 360 ID Tag had the effect of deterring a dishonest buyer from engaging in brazen acts of return fraud like wear and return, 'wardrobing', or counterfeit product switches?
+On forums, sellers are debating the need to reassess their return policies as this unexpected fee hike just made accepting returns more expensive.
+Unfortunately, there will always be instances of buyers returning items for various reasons.
+However, what if the mere presence of a 360 ID Tag had the effect of deterring a dishonest buyer from engaging in brazen acts of return fraud like wear and return, wardrobing, or counterfeit product switches?

-THE SOLUTION IS FOUND IN THE RETURN TAG
+THE SOLUTION IS AN ANTI-RETURN FRAUD TAG

 Ship your item with a 360 ID Tag attached.
 Customers can still try the item on with the return tag attached.

-Choose a 360 ID Tag Pack to suit your business
+Find the right 360 ID Tag pack for your business

-We offer 4 different 360 ID Tag packs with varying combinations of return tag material and tamper-evident security seals; or you can build your own combination.
-Have a look at the 360 ID Tag products and choose one that suits the types of products that you sell online.
+We offer a variety of 360 ID Tag packs, with different combinations of return tag material and tamper-evident security seals.
+You can also create a custom combination to fit your specific needs.
+Browse our 360 ID Tag products and select the return fraud solution that best suits the types of products you sell online.